whizzml/examples/readme.md

   technique
 - `low-coverage` Script that removes all the sparse fields that have coverage less than a given threshold coverage.
+- `stacked-predictions` Script that builds several predictors and returns an appended dataset with the most popular prediction

 ## How to install